hoppscotch/docs/content/en/features/interceptor.md

 ### Using Hoppscotch Web Extension

-1. Download the Hoppscotch WebExtension [here.](https://chrome.google.com/webstore/detail/hoppscotch-browser-extens/amknoiejhlmhancpahfcfcfhllgkpbld?hl=en)
+1. Download the Hoppscotch browser extension [here.](https://chrome.google.com/webstore/detail/hoppscotch-browser-extens/amknoiejhlmhancpahfcfcfhllgkpbld?hl=en)

-2. Enable it in Settings.
+2. Enable it in settings.

 3. Open the extension and add new origins
    <img src="/api/Extension.png"  height="400" width="300" halt=""/>

-Hoppscotch extension routes all added origins to PorxyScotch.
+Hoppscotch extension routes all added origins to Proxy.

-**What Is CORS restriction :** <nuxt-link to="/rest#cors-restrictions"> Bypassing CORS restriction using proxy in hoppscotch </nuxt-link>
+**What is CORS restriction :** [Learn how to bypass CORS restriction using proxy in Hoppscotch](/rest#cors-restrictions)